 - All selected numbers will be added to Your cart.
 Click Continue to proceed to the checkout.

-- Once you’re on the Place & Purchase page, choose your Sub-account and Location where you want your numbers to reside.
+- Once you’re on the Place & Purchase page, choose your Sub-account and the Location where you want your numbers to reside.
 You can also enter an optional Order description and Customer Order ID.

 - Click Purchase to complete your order.

 Picking a toll-free services provider